|Back to Back Issues Page|

 Welcome to your May newsletter on Small Biz Accounting Tips!

-A big part of that answer is in your costs.
+And the other part of that answer is your costs.

 It’s a calculation of the direct costs of making your products (manufacturer)– or providing your services (service business) – or selling someone else’s products (retailer).
 For the service provider, the term is Cost of Sales, as there is no “goods” being sold.